cdl-geneseo/geneseo-dictionary/S/Stog.md

 # Stog

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stog

 Created by  Unknown User (prv2), last modified by  Unknown User (met10) on Apr 28, 2015

 (Noun) - a slang term for a cigaretteVanHarken, S-Z, 2010During surveying in 2015 we found this to be obsolete M. Turner S-Z 2015